Geeck03/Nutrition_Search_App/README.md

 ChatGpt: For trouble shooting and learning

-Gemini: For help modifying the data type models to fit the JSON response
+Gemini: For help modifying the data type models to fit the JSON response.
+Trouble shooting and learning

 QuickType.io: To help create the data model